 If either you or a loved one developed cancer after prolonged talcum powder use, you may have a case.
-To check your eligibility for a cash settlement from the manufacturer, click the button below now.
-Once you’ve completed your review and submitted your information, an attorney will call to discuss your claim.
+To check your eligibility for a cash settlement, click the button below now.
+Once you’ve completed your review and submitted your information, a lawyer will call to discuss your claim.

 Check your eligibility for compensation.